b9org/b9/docs/BuildARuntime.md

 * Table of Contents
 {:toc}

-## 0.0 Introduction
+## Introduction

-Welcome to our tutorial!
+Welcome to the tutorial!
 If you're interested in building your own [language runtime], you've come to the right place.
 Base9 is a miniature language runtime, and thanks to OMR and JitBuilder, it even has a [Just In Time (JIT) Compiler]!
 The goal of this tutorial is not to teach you how to build base9, but rather to pack your arsenal full of tools to build your own language runtime.
 We don't want to bog you down with a bunch of unnecessary information, so we'll keep things very straightfoward, providing useful links/definitions along the way for you to peruse optionally and at your own convenience.
-If you'd like to get familiar with some of the vocabulary we'll be using, feel free to visit our [dictionary].
-Lets get started!
+If you'd like to get familiar with some of the vocabulary you'll encounter, feel free to visit the [tutorial dictionary].

 [language runtime]: ./Dictionary.md#language-runtime
 [Just In Time (JIT) Compiler]: ./Dictionary.md#jit-compiler
-[dictionary]: ./Dictionary.md
+[tutorial dictionary]: ./Dictionary.md

-## 1.0 Base 9

-### 1.1 A Brief Overview of Base 9
+### Get Setup

-If you want to fiddle around with base9, check out our [set-up page] for set-up instructions.
-Be sure to read [about base9] before getting started with this tutorial.
+Before getting started, you should get yourself setup with Base9.
+You'll be using it throughout the tutorial to get familiar with language runtime concepts.
+Check out our [set-up page] for set-up instructions.
 [set-up page]: ./SetupBase9.md

-[about base9]: ./AboutBase9.md
+At this point it is assumed that you have base9 installed.
+Let's get started!

+### A Brief Overview of Base 9

 Base9 has several major components that we'll discuss throughout the course of this tutorial.
 We'll try to provide insight about why we made the design decisions that we did, and how we built up the pieces.
 We encourage you to remember that much of our implementation is made up of design decisions suited to our project.
 Along the way, you may wish to deviate from these decisions in order to best suit your own project.